dhillonsh/proj5-map/README.md

 ### Purpose ###
 * This application is for Project 2 of CIS 322 at University of Oregon.
-* The purpose was to become familiar with the flask framework to develop and display a simple schedule.
+* The purpose was to become familiar with the Flask framework and Jinja2 templating to develop and display a simple schedule.

 ### Application Specifics ###
 * The schedule will be read from [schedule.txt](/data/schedule.txt) and displayed automatically when visiting a routed address.